 Mama’s footsteps soft

 Fire crackling, soot soothing my senses to sleep

 The creak creak creak of my house

 Across the floorboards.

 In addition to expressing Donia’s internal landscape, it is important for me to convey the context of her cultural identity.
-Donia travels to Iran after her father’s death and possesses a romanticized view of her heritage, a view that is shattered upon her arrest.
-In prison, Donia meets Roya, a photographer incarcerated by the Islamic regime for her controversial depiction of women, and Mona, a devout Muslim and political prisoner who challenges Donia’s Westernized concept of Islam.
-It is through her relationships with her fellow inmates that Donia learns the true Iranian spirit that has been so elusive throughout her life in America.
+Donia travels to her father’s country after his death and possesses a romanticized view of her heritage.
+While there, Donia meets Roya, a noted local photographer who stirs controversy for her scandalous depiction of women, and Mona, a devout Muslim who challenges Donia’s Westernized concept of Islam.
+It is through her relationships with these women that Donia learns her true cultural identity that has been so elusive throughout her life in America.
 In my composition, I evoke Persian classical music as well as Western classical and folk music in order to capture Donia’s multicultural identity, one in between two cultures and two sound worlds.

 The viola is a lyrical instrument closely associated with the human voice.
 In Donia’s aria, it serves as a companion, echoing her thoughts and dreams, repeating her music and following her melody.
 The sound of the viola is warmer and darker than that of a violin but not as rich as that of a cello.
 Historically, it is a neglected instrument because it cannot project its sound as loudly or powerfully as either the violin or cello.
 The viola possesses a fragile beauty, capturing Donia’s vulnerability and longing for home.